robert17/iotf-rtd/docs/gateways/mqtt.rst

 QoS 1 is used, messages from the gateway will be queued if necessary.
 Messages from the gateway must not be retained messages.

-The Internet of Things Foundation publishes requests with a QoS level of 1 to support queuing of messages.
+The IoT Platform publishes requests with a QoS level of 1 to support queuing of messages.
 In order to queue messages sent while a managed gateway is not connected, the device should use ``cleansession=false``.